Up | Home

 understanding-decibels1.svg

-Note how the gain is expressed in decibels, not in “dBV” or “dBFS”.
+Note how the gain is expressed in decibels, not in a suffixed unit like “dBV” or “dBFS”.
 This is because there is no need for a constant or “reference value”, the value of the amplifier simply indicates the ratio that it is supposed to create between the input and the output voltage after the signal is amplified.

 3.1.
 Calculating the input decibels

-One common misunderstanding about decibels stems from the fact that the input signal is usually not measured in volts, but in “absolute” decibels using a constant reference value.
-In other words, the input is often expressed in dBV or dBu, but the amplification is expressed in dB, since it measures two variables.
+One common misunderstanding about decibels stems from the fact that the input signal is usually not measured in volts, but in “absolute” decibels using a constant reference value; in other words, the input is often expressed in dBV or dBu.
+Note, however, that the amplification is expressed in dB, since it measures two variables (input and output signals).

 Suffix Formula Example

-All of these values express the same input voltage, 0.3 volts RMS, but they are expressed relative to different constants.
-The key detail is that the input value can’t be expressed in decibels without another reference value, which is usually constant.
+All of these values express the same quantity, an input voltage of 2 volts RMS, but with different units.
+The key detail is that the input value can’t be expressed in decibels without another reference value, which is usually constant and varies depending on the unit.
+Also notice how a factor of 20 is used in the formulas, since we are dealing with a root-power quantity, volts, and not a power quantity like watts.

 3.2.
 Calculating the output voltage